How to prep your quilt top and backing:

 - Trim all loose threads.
 These can get tangled in the machine thread while I’m quilting.
 Dark, loose threads can show through the fabric (often called “varicose veins”).
 We don’t want that!

 - Press your top carefully from the back, making sure all the seams are flat.
-After you ship your quilt to me, I will do a once-over pressing of the top to remove any folds that occurred from the shipping process.

 - Please do square your backing fabric.
 If you piece your backing, it is best to use a 1/2′′ seam.
+I wrote a blog post all about backing fabric that has loads of information on how to get great results, so if you’re feeling unsure, check it out!

 - If there is an edge to your quilt that you want to be the top, please mark it for me somehow so I’ll know how to orient it.
 You could just stick a little straight pin at the top!
 Same for your backing.